National Reading and Numeracy Tests

 National Numeracy (Procedural) Test

-The procedural tests now take the form of “Online Personalised Assessments”.
 Children will therefore be allocated questions, the difficulty of which will be based on how they have answered previous questions.
 No child is therefore likely to complete exactly the same set of questions as another child.
+This may mean your child, if they are answering questions particularly well, is provided with very challenging questions.
+Similarly, if your child is struggling with questions, they will be provided with simpler questions.

 National Numeracy (Reasoning) Test

-The reasoning tests are year-group specific.
-They measure how well children are able to use their numeracy skills to solve everyday problems.
-The children are allocated 30 minutes to complete the test.
+The reasoning tests measure how well children are able to use their numeracy skills to solve everyday problems.
 Younger children will be given breaks during each section of the test.

 Past Papers / Practice Questions